-Sometimes I feel quite worried about starting secondary school.
+Sometimes I feel quite worried about starting in Y3.

-Sometimes I worry about my teachers shouting if I am late for my lesson.
+Sometimes I worry about my teachers shouting if I am late.

-I worry about not being able to find the classrooms for all my lessons.
+I worry about not being able to finish all my lessons.

 I need to make sure I am very organised.
 I could make myself a timetable and checklists so that I remember what I need to take into school on different days.